 In the context of climate change and increasing numbers of people displaced by conflict or otherwise there is an ever more urgent need for Environmental Health professionals to be engaged in protecting and promoting the health of the most vulnerable in our global community.

-I have a background qualification in Environmental Health from DIT and have been lecturing in the School of Food Science & Environmental Health for over 15 years.
+I have a background qualification in Environmental Health from TUD and have been lecturing in the School of Food Science & Environmental Health for over 15 years.
 I am involved in curriculum, design, delivery, examination and review.
 I take great satisfaction in teaching and supervising at undergraduate and postgraduate level.
 My role in EH education has afforded me the opportunity to work most recently on internationalisation and globalisation in EH education in America, Abu Dhabi, Bangladesh, Russia and Kazakhstan.
 I collaborate closely with the EH State Profession and the private sector on internship, mentoring and assessment of EH student performance.

-On graduating from DIT I worked with the Dublin Airport Authority with their Environmental Management Team on environmental management systems and accreditation.
+On graduating from TUD I worked with the Dublin Airport Authority with their Environmental Management Team on environmental management systems and accreditation.
 My qualification has also allowed me to work in the area of consultancy in Food & Occupational Safety Management.
 There is immense variety to the job and the EH qualification provides multidisciplinary skills which can be applied to the areas of Food, Environment, Safety, Public Health and the Built Environment.
 I have had a very successful and happy career to date.